NethServer/docs/administrator-manual/en/installation.rst

 ^^^^^^^^^^^^^^^

 The system language of |product| installations is *English (United States)*.
 Additional languages can be installed later.
-See :ref:`installation-next-steps`.
+See :ref:`Next steps <installation-next-steps>`.

 .. _installation-manual: